United International Pictures

-United International Pictures (UIP) is a joint venture of Paramount Pictures and Universal Pictures that distributes their films outside the United States and Canada that was founded in 1981.
-UIP also had international distribution rights to certain Metro-Goldwyn-Mayer (MGM) and United Artists (UA) films when MGM was part of the venture and also distributed Disney films in certain territories until 1987.
+United International Pictures (UIP) is a film distributor, owned by a joint venture of NBCUniversal and Paramount Skydance via their Universal Pictures and Paramount Pictures subsidiaries.
+The company primarily distributes films in a variety of countries outside of North America, either via UIP itself or agreements with local distributors.

+The company was initially formed in 1981 via the merger of Cinema International Corporation—an international distribution venture between Paramount, Universal, and Metro-Goldwyn-Mayer, with the international distribution arm of United Artists following that studio's merger with MGM.
+Alongside Paramount, Universal, and MGM, it also distributed Disney films in certain territories until 1987.
 In 2001, MGM left UIP, and signed a distribution deal with 20th Century Fox's overseas arm.
 UIP formerly distributed DreamWorks Pictures releases internationally as well until late 2005.

-In 2002, 2007, and 2021, the 20 countries overseas reorganized their organizations, and Universal Pictures decided to have independent distribution systems.
+In 2007, amid international box office growth, UIP pulled out of 16 territories so that Paramount and Universal could directly distribute films in those markets instead.
+UIP's existing operations in the affected territories were taken over by either Paramount or Universal, while approximately 20 territories would remain served by UIP.
+By 2025, UIP continued to directly distribute films in 13 countries, Argentina, Colombia, Denmark, Hungary, Malaysia, Norway, Peru, Singapore, South Africa, Sweden, Taiwan, Thailand, and Turkey.
+In addition, the company has distribution agreements with locally owned distribution companies in a further 47 countries.

+In July 2026, Paramount Skydance agreed to exit the venture and sell its stake to Universal, in order to receive European approval for its pending acquisition of Warner Bros.
+Discovery.

 History

 Cinema International Corporation (1970–1981)

 Paramount's early history with MCA dates back to the 1950s, when part of its talent pool worked for Paramount Pictures; Alfred Hitchcock was among the best known.
 In 1958, MCA purchased the pre-1950 Paramount sound feature film library.
 In 1962, MCA purchased Universal Pictures.
 In 1966, Gulf+Western purchased Paramount.

 In a cost-cutting move, in 1970, as a result of American antitrust laws, and due to declining movie-going audiences, both Paramount and Universal agreed to merge their international operations into a new company, Cinema International Corporation, registered in England and Wales.
 It even operated in Canada and the Caribbean until the late 70s, when those territories were considered part of the "domestic" North American market.

 In 1973, Metro-Goldwyn-Mayer (MGM) closed down its distribution offices and became a partner in CIC, which took over international distribution for MGM's films; however, United Artists (UA) took over the US, Canadian and Caribbean distribution for MGM's films that time.
 CIC also entered the home video market by forming CIC Video, which distributed Paramount and Universal titles on video worldwide.
 MGM however, had its own video unit, which later became a joint venture with CBS as MGM/CBS Home Video (later known as MGM/UA Home Video, which was later renamed to MGM Home Entertainment).